Turkey Hunting Do's and Dont's

 The Textbook Hunt:

 The most effective way of locating birds in the morning is the owl hoot.
 A lot of times a hot bird will gobble on the roost without a locator call.
 Any decent owl call will work, even using your mouth.
 When a bird gobbles on the roost move towards him with the cover of darkness.
 You want to get close but not too close.
+Make sure he does not see you or hear you moving through the woods.
 Stay out of sight of the bird and set up silent.
 Just before fly down time I like to let out one soft tree yelp.
 No other calling is needed until he flies down.
 If he gobbles at the tree yelp I shut up.
 A tree yelp is a very soft 5-7 note yelp where he can barely hear you.

 After he hits the ground I call again.
-This time, a louder yelp (kee-kee) in early season or even a cut at a hot bird.
+This time, a louder yelp (kee-kee) in early season or even a cut at a hot bird if he is gobbling hard.
 If he responds again I shut up.
 From here on out it's all about keeping him on line.
 He will only gobble if you entice him or if he is unsure of where you are.
 Simple clucks, purrs, or whines will seal the deal 99% of the time.

 Less is more when it comes to calling.

 Afternoon Birds- If i am unsuccessful in the morning, or I get to the woods late I have a tactic that has proven to be effective over the years.
 On windy days I use a box call, on most days i cycle through my different tone mouth calls.
 I walk, and walk, and walk, I have walked over 12 miles in one day looking for a bird that is hot enough to work.
 I let out three yelps every couple hundred yards.
 If i get a gobble, I yelp again.
 If he answers I set up because he is coming.
 After this point I make sure there are no fences or creeks in the turkeys path to me.
 Again with the calling, less is more.
-Personally i don't use decoys in woods.
+Personally I don't use any decoys in woods.
 It only gives a reason for the bird to spook.
-I like to get in a thick patch and scratch with my hands to close the gap if need be.
+Instead, the terrain can be used to get a shot on a weary gobbler.
+Thick patches and scratching with my hands to close the gap work very well if need be.

 Spot and Stalk- Alot of times you will know the areas the birds are.
 Some days they will not respond no matter what you do.
 I have killed several birds by seeing them before they see me.
 I walk very slow and quiet in the woods looking for them.
 Gobblers are very large and dark and stand out well in the woods or in fields.
 If you walk slow and quiet enough you will find them.
 Then I like to soft call at them.
 Sometimes this will spook a weary bird, other times they will come right in.
 The majority of the birds I find this was will keep about their business.
 I have killed several birds by taking my boots of and sneaking up to them or even belly crawling towards them.
 A very exciting way to get the job done on public land.